Just about Managing: an essential skills programme for front line and middle managers

 - Middle Managers

 - Experienced managers wanting a refresher programme

-This is a two day course which includes two half day workshops (on 8 October and 3 December) and two one-hour individual coaching sessions for each delegate.
+This is a two-day course which includes two half-day workshops (Monday 16 September and Monday 21 October) and two one-hour individual coaching sessions for each delegate.
 Individual coaching sessions take place at a central Birmingham location.
 Refreshments (tea/coffee and biscuits) are provided.
 The venue is fully accessible.
 However, please make us aware of any access or dietary requirements in advance as we will do our very best to meet individual needs to ensure a great training experience for all delegates.

 Who runs this training?

 The trainer for this session is Rob Legge.
 Rob has been an independent coach and trainer for five years.
 Prior to that, he was the CEO of Focus Birmingham for ten years.
 He set up and ran the national Community Services Directorate at Sense, was Head of Shops at Oxfam and a Regional Fundraising Director for RNIB.
 Rob has also been a governor at a special school in Birmingham and volunteers at a local arts centre, and with his wife is a host for Redditch Nightstop helping young homeless people.